PolariTOON/language-tiger/readme.md

-# Tiger language support in Atom
+# Tiger language support in Atom and Visual Studio Code

-Adds syntax highlighting and snippets for Tiger in Atom.
+Adds syntax highlighting and snippets for Tiger in Atom and Visual Studio Code.